 SILBERNER: Epstein is checking in with his old friend, Michael Northrop.
 Northrop's one of those powerful, behind-the-scenes guys.
 Over the years, he's been bringing together philanthropists, high-level government officials and investors to raise awareness about climate change.
 Yes, he says, we're getting there.

-Mr. MICHAEL NORTHROP (Program Director, Sustainable Development Program, Rockefeller Brothers Fund): Everywhere every one is concerned about global warming now.
-From admirals and generals, to hunters and anglers, to doctors and religious leaders, and business leaders, and investors in pension funds.
+MICHAEL NORTHROP: Everywhere, everyone is concerned about global warming now.
+From admirals and generals to hunters and anglers, to doctors and religious leaders and business leaders, and investors in pension funds.
 And, you know, it's so much not just an environmental issue anymore.
 It has become such a much bigger thing.

 SILBERNER: It's been a long day and a long 25 years.
 Time for beer now, not coffee.
 Back outside, Paul Epstein pauses a moment.

-Dr. EPSTEIN: Reverend William Sloane Coffin said, and I slightly paraphrase, hope is the passion for the possible.
-And that carried me through what I'm doing.
+EPSTEIN: Reverend William Sloane Coffin said, and I slightly paraphrase, hope is the passion for the possible.
+And that's carrying me through what I'm doing.